Are you a new meditator who wants to learn how to meditate properly so you can enjoy all its benefits?

 And when you do…

 You find you are less angry when things don’t go your way.
-And when you do get angry, you choose not to mindlessly react with harsh words or worse.
+And if you do get angry, you choose not to mindlessly react with harsh words or worse.

 And what about that promised package that didn’t arrive overnight when you needed it?
 Or your computer that chose to crash when you were preparing an important report on deadline?
 Or the tire that picked up a nail and went flat on the way to work?